Senior dog diet: L-carnitine

 L-carnitine is an amino acid and precursor of acetyl-L-carnitine which is a mitochondrial cofactor.
 It acts to help with overall mitochondrial function as well as lipid metabolism which is an important function of mitochondria.
 This is important as an increase in mitochondrial function will help to reduce the rates of oxidative reactions in the brain which overall decrease damage to DNA and stimulates better cognitive function.

 Skin and coat health

 Several physiological changes in the senior pet can lead to a decline in skin and coat health.
 Some of these changes include a loss of elasticity in the skin which leads to wrinkling, hair follicle atrophy which can cause hair loss, a decrease in oil secretion which can lead to dry and flaky skin as well as a loss of melanocytes which causes the loss of pigmentation of the hair follicles.
-Skin and coat health is one of most noticeable aging changes due to the fact that it results in a change in appearance of the senior dog.
+Skin and coat health is one of the most noticeable aging changes due to the fact that it results in a change in appearance of the senior dog.
 Skin and coat health are important to upkeep as dogs age and there are many components in senior dog foods that can benefit this important area of health.